 Diego García-Sayán – Peru – Former President of the Inter-American Court of Human Rights, former Minister of Foreign Affairs and former Minister of Justice of Peru.

-Mr. García-Sayán was Judge of the Inter-American Court of Human Rights until December 31st, 2015 and President thereof for two consecutive terms.
-Minister of Justice during the democratic transition in Peru and Minister of Foreign Affairs proposing and promoting the Inter-American Democratic Charter.
-Broad experience in multilateral organisations at the United Nations and the Organisation of American States.
-Author of several books on international law and development.
-Experience in high level diplomatic and policy negotiations on international peace, security and inclusive development.
+Mr. García-Sayán was Judge of the Inter-American Court of Human Rights until 31 December 2015 and President thereof for two consecutive terms.
+He was the Minister of Justice during the democratic transition in Peru and Minister of Foreign Affairs proposing and promoting the Inter-American Democratic Charter.
+Mr. García-Sayán has broad experience in multilateral organisations at the United Nations and the Organisation of American States.
+He wrote several books on international law and development and has experience in high level diplomatic and policy negotiations on international peace, security and inclusive development.

 Misha Glenny is an award-winning journalist and historian.
 After a distinguished career as the BBC’s Central Europe Correspondent, covering the 1989 revolutions in Eastern Europe and the wars in the former Yugoslavia, Misha has concentrated on researching the relationships between organised crime and politics.
 His best-selling book, McMafia, was based on conversations with organised crime practitioners around the world.
 Translated into 36 languages, it is recognised by both law enforcement officials and criminals as a turning point in our understanding of the globalisation of organised crime.
 He has since written on cyber crime in DarkMarket: How Hackers Became the New Mafia, and his most recent book, Nemesis: One Man and the Battle for Rio, is the intimate biography of the man who ran the cocaine trade in Rio’s largest favela for five years.
 McMafia is now in production as a major TV drama series while Nemesis has been optioned by a major Hollywood director.